FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 A character literal is of FIX datatype String.
 It is delimited by double quotes.

-Example: ″A String literal″
+Example: "A String literal"

 #### Integer literal

 An integer literal is of FIX datatype int.
-It is a sequence of digits, such as 123.
+It is a sequence of digits, such as "123".

-An integer literal may be preceded by a hyphen character that represents the unary minus operator, such as -123.
+An integer literal may be preceded by a hyphen character that represents the unary minus operator, such as "-123".

 #### Decimal literal